 It’s been six years since I started an experiment with no particular end in mind.

-In 2014, I decided to stop drinking alcohol, quit consuming sugar, carbohydrates, and coffee for a six-month period.
+In 2014, I decided to stop drinking alcohol and quit consuming sugar, carbohydrates, and coffee for six months.

 Initially, I chose to eliminate these things from my life for two reasons.